jalal246/folo/packages/folio-withContext/README.md

 const ComponentWithContext = withContext({
   Component: MyComponent,
   Consumer,
-  contextProps: ["prop1", "prop4"] // with no contextProps provided that means accepts all context props });
+  contextProps: ["prop1", "prop4"] // with no contextProps provided, it accepts all context props });
 ```